IN-CORE/incore-docs/manual/source/analyses/joplin_cge.md

-### Joplin CGE
+### Joplin Computable General Equilibrium (CGE)

-This analysis sets up an estimate of economic impact of Joplin tornado using Computable general equilibrium (CGE) models.
-A detailed analysis shows how an economy might react to economic shocks, such as changes in policy, technology, or natural disasters.
-A CGE model consists of equations describing model variables and a detailed database consistent with the model equations.
+A computable general equilibrium (CGE) model is based on fundamental economic principles.
+A CGE model uses multiple data sources to reflect the interactions of households, firms and relevant government entities as they contribute to economic activity.
+The model is based on (1) utility-maximizing households that supply labor and capital, using the proceeds to pay for goods and services (both locally produced and imported) and taxes; (2) the production sector, with perfectly competitive, profit-maximizing firms using intermediate inputs, capital, land and labor to produce goods and services for both domestic consumption and export; (3) the government sector that collects taxes and uses tax revenues in order to finance the provision of public services; and (4) the rest of the world.

-The resulting datasets are 1) Domestic Supply, 2) employment and 3) household income.
+The output of this analysis are CSV files with domestic supply, employment and household income.

 **Related publications**